Rodolfo Lacy Tamayo

-Rodolfo Lacy Tamayo (1958 July 22), is an environmental engineer and a civil servant of México.
-Since April 2022 he was appointed Special Envoy on Climate Matters to the United Nations as Director for Climate Action and Environment for Latin America at the OECD.
+Rodolfo Lacy Tamayo (born 22 July 1958) is an environmental engineer and a civil servant of Mexico.
+Since April 2022, he was appointed Special Envoy on Climate Matters to the United Nations as Director for Climate Action and Environment for Latin America at the OECD.

 Before that he was the Undersecretary of Planning and Environmental Policy in the Ministry of the Environment and Natural Resources (SEMARNAT) and also Director of the Environment Directorate at the Organization for Economic Co-operation and Development OECD.